Ræveskovsvej Water Tower: Decommissioning

 Gentofte Municipality's population peaked in 1952 at 89,142 and Tuborg Breweries increased its production increased dramatically, leading to new capacity problems for its water supply system.
 It was therefore decided to build a new and taller water tower at jægersborg station.
 Jægersborg Water Tower was inaugurated in 1956.
 The water tower at Ræveskovsvej was decommissioned in 1972.

-Descruption
+Description

 The tower is designed in the National Romantic style.
-The design is remniscient of that of the gunpowder magazine in Frederikshavn.
+The design is reminiscent of that of the gunpowder magazine in Frederikshavn.
 It is built in reinforced concrete and stands on a foundation of boulders.
 The water tank has a capacity of just over 1,000 cubic metres and is supported by pillars.
 The windows are small and arched.
 Above the entrance is Gentofte's old coat of arms featuring three church bells as well as the year '1905'.
 The roof is finished by a small copper-clad spire with Weather vane.
 Just below the roof is a walkway.